 ...that the first Thanksgiving took place in 1621, when the Pilgrims held a three day feast at Plymouth, Rock, MA to celebrate the bountiful harvest?
 During the first year, half of the 110 Pilgrims had left England in 1620 survived the cold winter.
 During their second year, however, failed Pilgrims flourished with plentiful food sources, thanks in large part to the friendship and guidance of an Abnaki Indian named Squanto.
 Therefore, by proclamation of the Pilgrim Governor William Bradford, the first Thanksgiving celebration was held in the fall of 1621.
 He also invited the neighboring Native Americans to join with the colonists in the celebration. ...that Thanksgiving became a national holiday through the proclamation of President Abraham Lincoln in October of 1863?
 Because the nation was struggling in the midst of the Civil War, Lincoln felt that Americans needed to set aside time to call to mind and acknowledge all the many gifts with which our nation was endowed - land, freedom, food - were gifts given to us by God.
 A day was needed when we could forget our differences and remember our many blessings.
 In the act of calling to mind our blessings, a sense of gratitude to the Giver of all the good gifts is an obvious consequence. ...that it was common in many ancient civilizations to have celebrations of gratitude for good gifts received?
 In justice, they believed that they owed Divine Providence their thanks for all the good gifts of creation. ...that our Jewish ancestors likewise celebrated an annual "Thanksgiving?"
 Actually it was two celebrations: Passover and the Feast of Unleavened Bread.
 These were observed in the spring when the first crops were harvested and lambs were born.
 Gratitude extended beyond the gifts of creation to the recognition that God had delivered them from the slavery. ...that it was at the Passover celebration that Jesus "took the cup, and after giving thanks...
 And when He had taken some Bread and given thanks, He broke it and gave it to them, saying, "This is My body which is given for you; do this in remembrance of Me." ...that the word "Eucharist" comes from the Greek word meaning "thanksgiving?"
 In the Eucharist we come together to give thanks and praise to God for all that Jesus did for us, His death and resurrection, and for all that God continues to do every day. ... that the Divine Liturgy is a supreme act of praise and thanksgiving to God?
-Come Back to Church!
+OUR CONDOLENCES In your Christian Charity, please remember the soul of + Ann Marie Borowski who fell asleep in fell asleep in the the Lord on Friday, November 10th. + Ann Marie was buried from St. Cyril's on Friday, November 17th.
+May her memory be eternal!
+Vichnaya Pamyat!
+PARISH MEMBERSHIP AND EXPECTATIONS What then does it mean to be a parishioner?
+What are the expectations?
+As a result of my baptism, in practicing my Christian discipleship, I am expected as a registered member of my parish to: - regularly attend and participate in the Sunday Divine Liturgy, together with my family; - regularly participate in the liturgical and sacramental life of the Church; - develop and practice an ongoing personal/family prayer life; - witness to the teachings of the Church by the manner of my living life; - practice stewardship of my time, talent and treasure in service to the mission of the Church; - acknowledge, as a registered member, that I am to be a participant in serving the mission of the parish rather than being only a spectator; and - realize the necessary and ongoing importance of love, generosity, faith and family.
+COME BACK TO CHURCH!